 - Vanilla Extract – Use pure vanilla extract.
 Using imitation vanilla will affect the flavor of this cake.

-Step 2: Add the eggs, sugar, and vanilla to the bowl of a stand mixer.
+Step 2: Prepare the wet ingredients.
+Add the eggs, sugar, and vanilla to a stand mixer bowl.
 Alternatively, you can use a hand-held electric mixer.

 Email This Recipe To Me!

 Step 6: Pour the cake batter into a greased 8×8 baking pan or 9-inch springform pan.
-The bubbles make this gluten free tres leches cake so airy and light.
+The bubbles make this gluten free tres leches cake airy and light, but don’t worry, this is the texture you want!
 I use this gluten-free baking spray.

 Bake the cake for 40-48 minutes.
-The actual baking time will vary depending on the size and depth of the pan you use.
+The actual baking time will vary depending on the size, depth, and material of the pan you use.

-Step 7: While the cake is baking, heat the coconut cream, coconut milk, and heavy cream in a saucepan over low heat.
+Step 7: Prepare the milk soak.
+While the cake is baking, heat the coconut cream, coconut milk, and heavy cream in a saucepan over low heat.
 Do not let it boil.
 This is to blend them and melt the coconut cream.

 Step 8: Remove the cake from the oven.
-Use a shishkabob stick to poke holes all over the top of the cake.
+Use a skewer to poke holes all over the top of the cake.
 You want a lot of holes so the tres leches can soak into the cake.
+The cake texture should be like a soft sponge.

 Step 10: You can see how saturated the cake is.
-Now cover the cake and place it into the refrigerator for 2 hours.
+Now, cover the cake and refrigerate it for 2 hours.

 Step 11: Cover the top of the cake with store-bought whipped topping or homemade whipped cream.
 To make whipped cream from scratch, add heavy cream to a large